LpeX/kilo-tool-readme/README.md

 ### Cemu:

-1. To install Cemu head to their main website located [here](https://cemu.info/) and download the latest verison.
+1. To install Cemu head to their main website located [here](https://cemu.info/) and download the latest version.

 2. The only setting you will need to change in Cemu are the input ones as you will have to navigate the menus.

-3. Wii U game files will come pacakged as such:
+3. Wii U game files will come packaged as such:

 ![alt text](https://i.imgur.com/4D9BFBQ.png)